Priyanka Shetty: #CHARLOTTESVILLE

 Shetty developed #CHARLOTTESVILLE from more than one hundred interviews, court transcripts and news reports about the events at the 2017 Unite the Right rally in Charlottesville while she was an MFA student at UVA.
 The professional world premiere took place at the Keegan Theatre in Washington, D.C., in March 2025, directed by Yury Urnov in association with Voices Festival Productions.
 The UK premiere followed at the Pleasance Courtyard during the 2025 Edinburgh Festival Fringe.

 Critical reception

-At the Edinburgh Fringe, #CHARLOTTESVILLE was reviewed by major outlets.
-The Guardian called Shetty’s performance “polished and confident,” highlighting the show’s collage of perspectives and its exploration of discrimination.
-The Stage described it as a “solidly crafted documentary play” about the Unite the Right rally.
-Earlier in Washington, D.C., reviews noted the work’s urgency and Shetty’s multi-character performance.
+At the Edinburgh Fringe, The Guardian called Shetty's performance "polished and confident," highlighting the show's collage of perspectives and its exploration of discrimination.
+The Stage described it as a "solidly crafted documentary play" about the Unite the Right rally.
+The show also received The Scotsman's Fringe First Award for outstanding new writing premiered at the Edinburgh Fringe.
+Earlier in Washington, D.C., reviews noted the work's urgency and Shetty's multi-character performance.